Stress and anxiety

 ♣ Skin and hair problems, such as acne, psoriasis, and eczema, and permanent hair loss

-♣ Gastroinstestinal problems, such as GERD, gastritis, ulcerative colitis, and irritable colon.
+♣ Gastrointestinal problems, such as GERD, gastritis, ulcerative colitis, and irritable colon.

 How can acupuncture help with managing stress?